VICE U.K. originally published this article.

 Partly because I want it to be more universal.
 What I’m trying to not do is make a corporate brochure for an art school.
 This isn’t Central Saint Martins, it’s not a Royal College.
 It was a Victorian school, which many art schools traditionally were.
 It had all the high ceilings, the parquet flooring… and what was taught was universal as well.

 You were 24 years old around this time, and I assume your role was teaching photography to these students?

-Yeah, I would introduce them to ideas, concepts and techniques.
-We’d spend time in the dark room and studios.
-I was learning as well – I wasn’t much older than the students, and basically straight out of university.
-I was trying to figure out who I was, what type of photographer I wanted to be, and in many ways it was the same as them.
+Yeah, I would introduce them to ideas, concepts, and techniques.
+We’d spend time in the darkroom and studios.
+I was learning as well—I wasn’t much older than the students, and basically straight out of college.
+I was trying to figure out who I was, what type of photographer I wanted to be, and in many ways, it was the same as them.
 So I think we were all kind of supportive of each other and learning together.

 How did the idea for this series come about?

 My projects are never planned—I don’t go traveling around the world trying to find subjects.
 I don’t have anything I want to say politically through photography.
 I always wanted to be a street photographer, but no one was paying me to do that and I needed a job.
 So, I thought, I'm here at this school five days a week; what am I going to do other than teach [my students]?
 They became my subjects because they were physically there.
 If I would have been building cars in a plant, I would have been photographing the people and the cars.
 It was just the fact that they were there.
 I’m interested in people and, at that time, no one was worried about you photographing teenagers.

 What was the shooting process like?